Skip to Content

 Senior Citizen Property Tax Deferral

 The Property Tax Deferral Program has traditionally helped seniors to afford to live in their homes by deferring the payment of their property taxes.
-Under the program the taxpayer may defer from $100 to a maximum cumulative taxes of $10,000.
 The deferral loan is recorded as a junior lien against the participant’s property.
 It does not have to be repaid until the participant no longer qualifies, leaves the program, or sells the property.

 Eligibility